Learn how to make smoked swordfish on ANY grill or smoker!

 Lemon Garlic Marinade

-- 6 Tbsp Olive Oil enough to coat all the swordfish steaks
+- 6 tablespoon Olive Oil enough to coat all the swordfish steaks

-- 4 Tbsp Minced and crushed fresh garlic
+- 4 tablespoon Minced and crushed fresh garlic

 - ½ Juice of a Lemon save the other half to squeeze on fresh at the end.